GNOME/gtk/docs/reference/gtk/migrating-4to5.md

 widgets, but just to the one widget where the stylesheet was added.

 GTK 5 will no longer provide this functionality.
-The recommendations is to use a global stylesheet (i.e. gtk_style_context_add_provider_for_display()) and rely on style classes to make your CSS apply only where desired.
+The recommendation is to use a global stylesheet (i.e. gtk_style_context_add_provider_for_display()) and rely on style classes to make your CSS apply only where desired.